 Lead generation is an invaluable part of the marketing and eventual sales processes of a business.
 It is one of those activities that a business can choose to handle in multiple ways.
 Two of these are telemarketing and email leads.
 There is no denying that companies have found success with both methods, but the rate of the said success is not the same for each alternative.

-The short answer to this is that a lead is any entity that has expressed interest in a company's product or service offerings.
+The short answer to this is that a new business lead is any entity that has expressed interest in a company's product or service offerings.
 In the context of this article, the interested party is usually a business.

 Lead conversion typically happens when the interested business reaches out to the product or service provider.
 This may be for the full product or service, or for a sample in the form of a trial.